JustinPatenaude/balticathletics/brands/diadora.md

 pdfs:
 - "/diadora-soccer-spring-2016.pdf"
 info: |-
   Diadora is an Italian company founded in 1948.
-They started off making mountain boots and have made a big name in the soccer industry.
+They started off making mountain boots and have become a worldwide success story within the soccer industry.

-  Diadora has great selection for all your soccer needs.
+  Diadora has a great selection for all your soccer needs.

   Brand name clothing without busting the bank!
 date: '2019-03-29T22:24:20.000+00:00'